-To be sure that timber reaching the end user is genuinely FSC certified, chain of custody certification is also granted.
+To be sure that timber reaching the end-user is genuinely FSC certified, a chain of custody certification is also granted.
 To achieve this, any stage where the timber from an FSC forest is processed (e.g. cutting, packaging or manufacturing) must be audited separately.
-FSC accredited inspectors will assess the working practices of the company involved and issue certification if this complies with FSC standards.
-If each stage of processing complies, chain of custody certification will be granted.
-This not only guarantees that the timber comes from a certified source but that is has been treated in an environmentally sound manner at each stage.
+FSC-accredited inspectors will assess the working practices of the company involved and issue certification if this complies with FSC standards.

 PEFC – the Programme for the Endorsement of Forest Certification